MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/accessing-global-variables.md

 In addition, you can use the [**?
 (Evaluate Expression)**](---evaluate-expression-.md) command to display the address that is associated with any symbol.

 WinDbg provides user interface elements that you can use (in addition to commands) to view and edit global variables.
-See [Viewing and Editing Global Variables in WinDbg](viewing-and-editing-global-variables-in-windbg.md).
+See [Viewing and Editing Global Variables in WinDbg (Classic)](viewing-and-editing-global-variables-in-windbg.md).

 Consider the following example.
 Suppose that you want to examine the `MyCounter` global variable, which is a 32-bit integer.
 Also suppose that the default radix is 10.